3D B-fieLds in the InterStellar medium and Star-forming regions (3D-BLISS): I. Using Starlight Polarization in the Massive IRDC Filament G11.11-0.12: Discussion

 \subsection{Potential Effect of Anisotropic Grain Growth}

-We emphasize that the constraint on intrinsic dust properties (e.g., grain size distribution and elongation) is strongly associated with the accurate inference of 3D inclination angles from starlight and thermal dust polarization degree (see \citealt{HoangTruong2024}; \citealt{TruongHoang2025}).
-Throughout this study, we have combined the observations of dust extinction provided by Gaia mission (\citealt{Zhang2025}) and the starlight polarization observations by \cite{Chen2023} to derive the constrained mean maximum grain size $\langle a_{\rm max}\rangle = 0.25\,\rm\mu m$ (Section \ref{sec:int_amax}) and the lower limit of grain axial ratio of $s \gtrsim 1.4$ (Section \ref{sec:int_elongation}).
+We emphasize that the constraint on intrinsic dust properties (e.g., grain size distribution and elongation) is strongly associated with the accurate inference of 3D inclination angles from starlight and thermal dust polarization degree (\citealt{HoangTruong2024}; \citealt{TruongHoang2025}).
+We utilized the observations of optical dust extinction provided by the Gaia mission (\citealt{Zhang2025}) to derive the constrained grain size distribution mostly in the outermost region of G11.
+Using the observed averaged optical $\langle R_{\rm V}\rangle \sim 2.83$, we derive the mean maximum grain size $\langle a_{\rm max}\rangle = 0.25\,\rm\mu m$.
+This is the lowest limit of $a_{\rm max}$ that can be presented in the outermost regions of G11 with $N_{\rm H_2} \lesssim 10^{22}\,\rm cm^{-2}$ (Section \ref{sec:int_amax}).
+Combined with the maximum starlight polarization efficiency achieved in \cite{Chen2023}, we then derived the lower limit of grain axial ratio of $s \gtrsim 1.4$ (Section \ref{sec:int_elongation}).
 Our derived dust properties are similar to those found in the diffuse ISM observations (\citealt{Mathis1977}; \citealt{Hensley2023}).
-These dust properties are considered to be uniform in the outer regions of G11 and make a significant contribution to the derivation of 3D inferred angles $\gamma_{\rm obs}$ when applying our technique using starlight polarization efficiency (Section \ref{sec:inferred_incl}).
+These dust properties are considered to be uniform in the outer regions of G11 and make a significant contribution to the derivation of 3D inferred angles $\gamma_{\rm obs}$ from starlight polarization efficiency (Section \ref{sec:inferred_incl}).